Rod Structures and Patching Matrices: a review: Appendix 1: Double poles

-One can construct Gibbons-Hawking examples with a double pole on the axis e.g. take $V$ for a simple dipole:
+One can readily construct Gibbons-Hawking examples with a double pole on the axis e.g. take for $V$ a simple dipole:

 so that $V(0,z)=z^{-2}$ and $P$ in (\ref{gh3}) has a double pole at the origin.
-However the 4-metric is singular there: anything but a simple pole in $V$ gives a space-time singularity (as follows from the splitting process).
+However the 4-metric is singular there: as we know anything but a simple pole in $V$ gives a space-time singularity.
+This follows from the splitting process, or from the observation that the only regular GH metrics are multi-Taub-NUT or multi-Eguchi-Hanson -- this dipole can arise as a limit of equal but oppositely charged monopoles, but that is not a regular solution.

-The Tomimatsu-Sato solutions have naked singularities.
-If we consider the Tomimatsu-Sato solution with the parameter $\delta=2$ and Lorentzian, it depends on parameters $p,q$ with $p^2+q^2=1$.
-We can take the details from \cite{JI} where the twist potential$\psi$ is also calculated.
-On the top axis, $z\geq 1$ and we find
+We haven't considered the stationary, axisymmetric Tomimatsu-Sato solutions, \cite{TS}, since they have naked singularities.
+If we consider the Tomimatsu-Sato solution with the parameter $\delta=2$ and Lorentzian signature, it depends on parameters $p,q$ with $p^2+q^2=1$.
+We can take the details from \cite{JI} where the twist potential $\psi$ is also calculated.
+On the top axis, $z\geq 1$, in the Lorentzian form we find

 with